RTurney/Learning-portfolio/Week4/day_3_reflections.md

 * We worked very well together and managed to set up a full stack feature for the pair project without the walkthrough.
 Was impressed that we managed to solve our own error messages as well.

 * Overall a great day.
 Has made me want to do furter research into style guides for ruby and rspec as well to better my own knowledge.

+* I'm also considering setting up a daily rating for each day on how I feel.
+Might allow me to monitor where my good and bad days are a bit better.
+If so, I would give today a: 7/10